 + Get a £17 Quidco bonus (new members only).
 More details

 The big names are Argos, Boots and Primark, but there are dozens more you’ll know.
 Some, such as Waitrose and Morrisons, have been paused since the pandemic began but the app promises they’ll return.

 There are new retailers added all the time and if you sign up for emails you’ll be told when this happens – though not if one leaves the app.

 Some shops let you earn the money back both online and in-store.
 Others restrict you to just one.

 You might also in some cases need to use the card itself and not Apple Pay or Google Pay.
 This information is all on the app, along with the current cashback rate.

-Right now (1/4/2020) you can earn money back at the following (though some are paused due to Coronavirus closures):
+Right now (20 July 2021) retailers you can earn money back at include the following:

 - Crew Clothing